uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 #### Anchor Base Resources

-More information on how to use the UiPath anchor base activity can be found in the <a href="https://docs.uipath.com/activities/docs/anchor-base">production documentation.</a>
+More information on how to use the UiPath Anchor Base activity can be found in the <a href="https://docs.uipath.com/activities/docs/anchor-base">production documentation.</a>

 The sharing of Anders Jensen's content should not be interpreted as his endorsement for this site.
 We just like his content, and we hope he likes ours too.